Join us in making a case for climate action at emergency speed

 What we need is strong climate action at emergency speed.

-Right now 562 jurisdictions round the world have declared a climate emergency.
+Right now 623 jurisdictions round the world have declared a climate emergency.
 The global climate emergency movement started right in Melbourne with Darebin Council declaring a climate emergency in 2016.
-Right now whole countries have joined, including Scotland, Wales, Ireland, and the UK.
+Right now whole countries have joined, including Scotland, Wales, Ireland, the UK and now Canada.
 20 Australian Councils have declared climate emergencies.
-Christchurch, Canterbury and Nelson have joined.
+Hobart, Christchurch, Canterbury and Nelson and the ACT have joined.
 This movement is growing rapidly, and it would be good to gather support right here in Melbourne's East for very rapid climate action, both at a city wide level, and through changing local government policy to impact emissions directly.

 We would be grateful if you would volunteer for making the case for emergency speed climate action by checking the box below.